Vegetable Growers News Fruit Growers News Organic Grower National Nut Grower Spudman Product Processing GPN Mag

 Chris Gross of Chris Gross Farms, a diversified southwest Idaho farm that grows sweet corn seed and other crops.
 Photos courtesy of Crookham Seed.

 “Every crop you put in is going to do something different to your soil,” Gross said.
-“If we have a capacity to change our cropping systems every year, then our soil can recover or adapt to whatever that new plant is and what it provides or takes away from the soil.
-It gives us a much better perspective on soil health, less disease and less probability of a fungal or bacteria infection.”
+“If we can change our cropping systems every year, then our soil can recover and adapt.
+It gives us a much better perspective on soil health, less disease, and less probability of fungal or bacterial infection.”

-Gross grows popular sweet corn seed varieties, including Ambrosia, Troubadour, and Xanadu, for seed companies like Crookham Co. in nearby Caldwell, Idaho.
+Gross grows popular sweet corn seed varieties, including Ambrosia, Troubadour, and Xanadu, for Crookham Co. in nearby Caldwell.

 Chris Gross Farms has been employing soil-friendly practices since the late 2010s.